 Tank battalion commanders received this order: “You will make plans, to be communicated to company commanders only, and be prepared to destroy within one hour after receipt by radio, or other means, of the word ‘CRASH’, all tanks and combat vehicles, arms, ammunition, gas, and radios: reserving sufficient trucks to close to rear echelons as soon as accomplished.”

 On April 8, 1942, it was Fred’s job to inform the sergeants of HQ Company of the plans to surrender.
 While informing the members of the company of the surrender, he waved his arm toward the tanks and told the men that they would no longer need them.
 As he spoke, his voice choked, and he turned away from the men for a moment.
 When he turned back he continued and told the sergeants what they should do to disable the tanks.
 During the announcement, he emphasized that they all were to surrender together.
 The company ate what he called, “Our last Supper,” which consisted of bread and pineapple juice.
+He then told his men that from this moment on it was each man for himself.

 The next day, April 9, 1942, the members of HQ Company were officially Prisoners of War.
 With the other men, he remained in the camp until April 11.
 That morning, a Japanese officer and soldiers appeared in their bivouac and ordered them to move out to the road that ran in front of the encampment.
 When they reached the road, they were ordered to kneel along both sides with their possessions in front of them.
 As they knelt, the Japanese soldiers passing them took whatever they wanted from their possessions.
 They remained along the sides of the road for hours.